 In the interest of safety, the principal may limit the number of student cars that may be parked on school grounds, develop and modify traffic patterns, and otherwise limit parking.
 All parking permits shall be issued on a fair and impartial basis, with first priority being given to physically disabled persons.
 Individual school parking policies shall be made known annually to all students, faculty, and staff members.

-The school system reserves the right to suspend or terminate an individual's parking privileges for failure to comply with this policy or its regulations and procedures.
+The school system reserves the right to suspend or terminate an individual's parking privileges for failure to comply with this policy or its regulations and procedures or for failure to comply with any other school system policy or school rule, including the Student Code of Conduct.

 The Board shall not be liable or responsible for damage to cars and other vehicles parked on school system property.